 There is an identified shortage of public open space in the area that will only continue to grow, as the population in the activity centre increases.
-Whilst in some areas the solution is to create additional parks and green spaces, different options including opportunities for plazas and town squares, will need to be considered having regard to the site's activity centre context.
+Whilst in some areas the solution is to create additional parks and green spaces, different options including options for plazas and town squares, will need to be considered having regard to the sites activity centre context.

-In parallel with the completion of this Masterplan, an initial financial feasibility assessment has been undertaken and implementation of this Masterplan will depend on inclusion of the indicative costs within the long-term financial plan.
+A further key issue to be considered following the completion of the plan is how the various actions are funded.
 It is highly likely that support from the State and/or Federal Government will be required to deliver on the major infrastructure works outlined in the Plan.